lalicia/50_projects_in_50_days/README.md

 I really have learned throughout this entire project that sometimes you have to step back and go through things one by one.
 Comment a line of code out and run it again - what happens differently?
 Do you need a useEffect - do you know why you might?
 Console log the world.

-I've really questioned why React, and libraries/frameworks in general, are so lauded over vanilla code.
+I've questioned why React and libraries/frameworks in general are so lauded over vanilla code.
 A lot of creation is achievable without these things, and in my experience here, more easily in a lot of cases!
 Perhaps this is still space for growth on my part, and I'm aware I'm not taking performance metrics into account as well as probably many other things - but these are just my thoughts.

 I completed the Udemy course AND the React conversions in just over a month, and honestly I worked longer days than I probably should have :joy: I wish I'd made more reflective notes on the earlier projects but oh well.

-I think the main takeaway is that if something intimidates you or seems completely out of reach, it's not.
+My main takeaway (I know you didn't ask) is that if something intimidates you or seems completely out of reach, it's not.
 It's a series of steps and struggles and that's it.
 You just keep going and then you look back and realise you've actually come quite a long way, even if there's still a ways to go.

 In the words of Samwise Gamgee, "It's the job that's never started as takes longest to finish."
 So if you don't know how to do something just start from where you are now, because that's the only way you'll ever figure it out.